Cravath, Swaine & Moore LLP Logo

 Antitrust

 • Epic Games, Inc. v.
+Google LLC, et al. (N.D.
+Cal.) and Epic Games, Inc. v.
 Apple Inc. (N.D.
-Cal. and Ninth Circuit): Representing Epic Games in an action alleging that Apple is engaged in anticompetitive behavior in the distribution of mobile apps and the handling of in‑app payments.
-The case against Apple was tried in May 2021, resulting in the court issuing a nationwide permanent injunction against Apple’s anti‑steering policies.
+Cal. and Ninth Circuit): Representation of Epic Games as plaintiff in two actions against Google and Apple, alleging anticompetitive behavior in the distribution of mobile apps and the handling of in‑app payments.
+After a multiweek trial in the case against Google, a jury unanimously ruled in favor of Epic on all counts.
+Following a three‑week bench trial in the Apple case, the court issued a nationwide permanent injunction against Apple’s anti‑steering policies.

 • Representation of Qualcomm Incorporated in numerous high‑stakes disputes and investigations around the world relating to the company’s patent licensing and modem chipset businesses, including: